berouques/Waveshare-ESP32-S3-Touch-AMOLED-2.06_Micropython/README.md

 ## Build
 This is only for reference.
 Since ESP-IDF v5.0.2 to v5.4.1, the path to the cmake files changes.
-The instruction below are working with ESP-IDF v5.4.1 and Micropython 1.25.
+The instruction below are working with ESP-IDF v5.5.2 and Micropython 1.26.
-Please note that for now, compilation crashes with Micropython 1.26_preview

 ```Shell
 cd ~
 git clone https://github.com/dobodu/Lilygo_Waveshare_Amoled_Micropython.git